GreyPaperclip/cffa/Tutorials/RaspberryPI_deployment.md

     sudo chmod a+r certs/cffa-selfsigned.key certs/cffa-selfsigned.crt
     ```

 34. Create a log directory for nginx and cffa and (for later on) directory used by lets-encrypt to validate certificates.
-NB: creation by root is intentional as nginx runs as root (it has to in order to listen to ports smaller that 1024).
+NB: creation by root is intentional as nginx runs as root (it has to in order to listen on ports smaller than 1024).

     ```bash
     mkdir log log/cffa